Pinus nigra: Description

 Pinus nigra is moderately fast growing, at about 30–70 cm per year.
 It usually has a rounded conic form, that becomes irregular with age.
 The tree can be long-lived, with some trees over 500 years old.
+Multiple pests can damage P. nigra, including T. piniperda.

 Taxonomy

 The species is divided into two subspecies, each further subdivided into three varieties.
 Some authorities (e.g. Flora Europaea) treat several of the varieties at subspecific rank, but this reflects tradition rather than sound taxonomy, as the distinctions between the taxa are small.